TylerWStrohl64/ScumDemo_11-12-2024/README.md

   ArrayLists
   ----------

 The game's deck of cards is represented by an ArrayList of Cards.
+Each player's hand is represented as their own smaller ArrayList of Cards.

+Each AI Opponent is stored in an ArrayList of AI.

+ArrayLists are more flexible than Arrays.
+For example, their size can change when elements are added/removed.

   Stacks
   ------